 - Clinical Concentration – Learn the major prevention and treatment approaches of direct clinical practice and engage with real clients through clinical fieldwork in hundreds of agencies and organizations across Chicago.

 - Social Administration Concentration – Take advanced coursework in the economics, politics, organization, and delivery of social welfare services and participate in administrative fieldwork at government agencies and community development organizations.

-Learn how to apply to the Master's Program in Social Work and Social Welfare or contact us with any questions.
+Learn how to apply to the Master's Program in Social Work, Social Policy and Social Administration or contact us with any questions.